boschresearch/pylife/CODINGSTYLE.md

 (https://www.youtube.com/watch?v=7EmboKQH8lM), they are fun to watch.

+## Use a linter and let your editor help you

+A linter is a tool that scans your code and shows you where you are not following the coding style guidelines.
+The anaconda environment of `environment.yml` comes with flake8 and pep8-naming, which warns about a lot of things.
+Best is to configure your editor in a way that it shows you the linter warnings as you type.

+Many editors have some other useful helpers.
+For example whitespace cleanup, i.e. delete any trailing whitespace as soon as you save the file.

+## Line lengths

+Lines should not often exceed the 90 characters.
+Exceeding it sometimes by a bit is ok, though.
+Please do *never* exceed 125 characters because that's the width of the GitHub code viewer.

 ## Naming conventions

 By naming conventions the programmer can give some indications to the reader of